Daramyn Tömör-Ochir: Political career

-Later life and murder
+Later life

 Tömör-Ochir asked for a chance to translate Karl Marx's Das Kapital into Mongolian, but was instead made head of a construction office in Bayankhongor Province.
 He found a new job in the Ulaanbaatar education office before being discovered in 1965, upon which he was expelled from the party and briefly jailed.
 He was exiled to Khankh in Khövsgöl Province, and returned to Ulaanbaatar for medical reasons before moving to Darkhan in 1968, where he was under constant surveillance.
 Tömör-Ochir became the director of the town museum, named "Friendship", while his wife Ninjbadgar, an astronomer, taught at the polytechnic institute.
-After Tsedenbal's fall from power in 1984, his wife delivered an appeal to Ulaanbaatar for reconsideration of his case; while she was away, Tömör-Ochir was brutally murdered in his apartment on 2 October 1985.
-The murderer was never apprehended.
-He was politically rehabilitated by the MPRP Central Committee in March 1990.
-Some Mongols believed in a conspiracy and called for a new investigation of the murder, especially after the murder of Sanjaasürengiin Zorig on the anniversary of his death in 1998.
-A memorial plaque on the wall of his Darkhan flat was unveiled in 2002.